Your Path to Residency in Panama: The Step-by-Step Guide

 Is it mandatory to hire a Panamanian lawyer for the process?

 Yes, Panamanian law requires that all immigration applications be submitted by a licensed lawyer in Panama.
-This ensures that the process is carried out correctly and complies with all current regulations.
+This ensures the process is performed correctly and complies with current regulations.

 Can I work in Panama with a residency permit?

 Obtaining residency is the first step.
-To legally work for a Panamanian company, you will generally need to apply for an additional work permit.
+To work legally for a Panamanian company, you will generally need to apply for an additional work permit through MITRADEL.
 However, if you operate your own company with foreign-source income, the situation is different.
 Explore our guide on how to start a company in Panama.

 What is the Hague Apostille?

-The apostille is an international certification that validates the authenticity of public documents issued in a foreign country (e.g., birth certificates or criminal records).
+The apostille is an international certification that validates the authenticity of public documents issued in a foreign country.
 It is an essential requirement for your documents to be accepted by Panamanian authorities.

 Ready to start your residency process?

 The path to your new life in Panama begins with a clear plan and expert advice.
-Let us help you navigate the process with confidence.
+Let us help you navigate the process with confidence in .

 Request an Initial Evaluation